 Pumpkin is a safe and nutritious food for cats, though they should only eat it in moderation.

 Pumpkin is a truly versatile root vegetable.
-It's low in calories, high in fiber, and packed with essential vitamins and minerals such as potassium, magnesium, beta-carotene, and vitamins C and E. All of these nutrients are important for maintaining healthy digestion, immune function, and overall well-being.
+It's low in calories, high in fibre, and packed with essential vitamins and minerals such as potassium, magnesium, beta-carotene, and vitamins C and E. All of these nutrients are important for maintaining healthy digestion, immune function, and overall well-being.
 (Ever-friendly to felines, pumpkins also get along great with black cats on Halloween night.)

-Pumpkin may also aid urinary tract health by increasing urine volume, which can prevent infection or blockages caused by crystals or stones.
+Pumpkins may also aid urinary tract health by increasing urine volume, which can prevent infection or blockages caused by crystals or stones.
 Plus, the vegetable's antioxidants may help reduce inflammation throughout your cat's body.